The movie theater is your happy place. You can’t think of anywhere else you’d rather be.

 - No, I didn’t like it very much.

-Remember that “like” is an intransitive verb, which means you must use a direct object with the verb.
+Remember that “like” is a transitive verb, which means you must use a direct object with the verb.

 You cannot say, “Yes, I like.”
 It must be “Yes, I liked it,” or “Yes, I liked the movie.”
 “It” and “the movie” are the direct objects.